 Living in such a dry climate, I go through a lot of moisturizing lotion during the winter!
 I’ve tried dozens of different varieties in my quest to find one that can help me fight winter dryness without irritating my sensitive skin.

 I eventually came across a recipe for a “semi-homemade” lotion that looked promising, so I decided to give it a try.
-It quickly became one of my go-to lotions, offering long-lasting moisture without feeling too heavy or greasy.
+It quickly became one of my go-to lotions, offering long-lasting moisture and deep hydration without feeling too heavy or greasy.

 In today’s post, I’ll be showing you how you can make this simple moisturizing lotion at home!
-This simple and affordable DIY will help you maintain softer, more moisturized skin all winter long.
+This easy and affordable DIY will help you maintain softer, more hydrated skin all winter long.

 What’s In It?

 This moisturizing lotion has just three simple ingredients, or four if you count the optional one.
 Here’s a quick overview of what they are and how they can help restore moisture to dry skin!

 Formulated for delicate baby skin, baby lotion is extremely gentle and is typically free of dyes and fragrances.
 It offers a certain degree of moisture on its own, but here it serves as the perfect foundation for creating a richer, more intensely hydrating lotion.

 Coconut oil is packed with fatty acids that can help nourish your skin, and its rich texture provides longer lasting moisture than a standard lotion.
 Cutting it with baby lotion gives you the best of both worlds—a deeply hydrating lotion that doesn’t feel greasy.

 Vitamin E has an anti-inflammatory effect, helping to reduce the redness and calm the itchiness that often go hand-in-hand with dry skin.
 It also helps improve the function of the skin barrier, and offers plenty of moisture on its own (especially in cream form!)